How to Remove Static From Vinyl Records

 Every atom has a balance of protons and electrons i.e. an equal amount of protons and electrons which makes the material neutrally charged.

-If there is any imbalance i.e. increase in the number of protons or a decrease in the number of electrons then the material can be charged positively or negatively depending on which charge is in excess.
-Well, this is the basic understanding that you must have about the static charge but if you want to learn more about static electricity, you can check out this link.
+If there is any imbalance, i.e., an increase in the number of protons or a decrease in the number of electrons, then the material can be charged positively or negatively depending on which charge is in excess.

-This static charge can attract dust particles which can get stuck inside the record grooves and affect the overall vinyl experience.
-The PVC material is the main reason due to which you can’t remove static from vinyl permanently.
+And this static charge can attract dust particles, which can get stuck inside the record grooves and affect the overall vinyl experience.
+Along with pops and crackles, you could also face record skipping issues.

 Measure Taken By Manufacturers To Reduce Static Charge Of PVC: